ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   special
-    Whether the user has the system\-wide SPECIAL attribute.
+    Whether the user has the system-wide SPECIAL attribute.

-    Allows the user to issue most RACF commands and manage RACF profiles and user IDs system\-wide.
+    Allows the user to issue most RACF commands and manage RACF profiles and user IDs system-wide.

     This is a user profile attribute that applies globally across all groups.

-    Different from :emphasis:`connect.special` which provides group\-SPECIAL authority for a specific group only.
+    Different from *connect.special* which provides group-SPECIAL authority for a specific group only.

     | **required**: False
     | **type**: bool